felixlauyh/Get-clean-data-project/README.md

 As a result, the column variables are filtered to exclude everything except column variables that contain the words *mean()* or *std* using the *grep* function
 For precaution, ignore.case = TRUE is used

-The merged data set is stripped of all columns except the following data:
+The merged data set is stripped of all columns except the following data and a new variable **trimmed_data** is created:

 1. origin of the dataset (either TRAIN or TEST)
 2. subject (numeric value 1 through 30)